Ruby-Lankford Grant Program for Faculty-Student Collaborative Research in the Humanities

 Note: Any seminar or published work to emerge from studies funded wholly or in part by this program should acknowledge the support of the "Ruby-Lankford Grant for Research in the Humanities."

 Any continuing member of the Reed faculty (including faculty on sabbatical and leave) is eligible to apply.
-Student applicants, in good academic standing, must normally be returning to Reed (or going on an approved study abroad program) for the following fall, however, applications involving graduating seniors will be considered when the reasons for choosing a graduate are compelling.
+Student applicants, in good academic standing, must normally be returning to Reed (or going on an approved study abroad program) for the following fall, however, applications involving graduating seniors may be considered when the reasons for choosing a graduate are compelling.
 Students applicants must be in good academic standing.
 Faculty may receive collaborative awards in consecutive years, but priority will be given to new projects.
 Students are eligible for collaborative awards in consecutive years.